IamSreeman/IamSreeman.github.io/pages/collections/vegan.md

 Of course if you say an average human is roughly 10 times more worthy than a chickens life then that would mean what I did is as bad as murdering 10 human beings.
 These things do not have a clear cut answers.
 Some vegans say that saying human beings are superior to animals is <a href="https://en.wikipedia.org/wiki/Speciesism" target="_blank">Speciesism</a>, but this is a very vague and useless definition for speciesism, because by this definition every one is a speciesist (even if they don't realise).
 When you walk you kill many microorganisms, if you think their life is as worthy as yours then you need to stop moving forever etc. So a better defintion for antispeciesism is not the claim that “All Animals Are Equal”, or that all species are of equal value, or that a human or a pig is equivalent to a mosquito.
 Rather the antispeciesist claims that, other things being equal, equally strong interests should count equally.
 So it is not morally wrong if you have to kill microorganisms to walk since walking is a necessary thing for us to live.
 But consuming meat and dairy products is not necessary like walking and organisms like chicken, cow etc are many times more worthy than microorganisms.
 As a <a href="https://en.wikipedia.org/wiki/Negative_utilitarianism" target="_blank">Negative utilitarian</a>, I think it is not wrong to measure the worthiness of 1 animal compared to the other since it is needed to solve problems like the <a href="https://en.wikipedia.org/wiki/Trolley_problem" target="_blank">trolley problem</a>.

-In early 2020, I found out (for the 1st time) what actually happens in the dairy industry by watching [this](https://fb.watch/cTX_VxvCv9/) and some other videos posted by [Arvind Animal Activist](https://www.facebook.com/ArvindAnimalActivist).
+In early 2020, I found out (for the 1st time) what actually happens in the dairy industry by watching [this](https://fb.watch/cTX_VxvCv9/){:target="_blank"} and some other videos posted by [Arvind Animal Activist](https://www.facebook.com/ArvindAnimalActivist){:target="_blank"}.
 But I was not sure if it was healthy to go vegan.
-But after watching many videos of [Erin Janus](https://www.youtube.com/c/ErinJanus) and [Earthling Ed](https://www.youtube.com/c/EarthlingEdChannel) I decided to go vegan.
+But after watching many videos of [Erin Janus](https://www.youtube.com/c/ErinJanus){:target="_blank"} (her [DAIRY IS SCARY!](https://youtu.be/UcN7SGGoCNI){:target="_blank"} video was the final video that made me realise that I can no longer support the dairy industry) and [Earthling Ed](https://www.youtube.com/c/EarthlingEdChannel){:target="_blank"} I decided to go vegan.
 But then covid lockdown happened.
 After covid started I became a lacto-vegetarian but not a vegan because of some stupid reasons (like my parents will be angry at me and won't allow etc.) which are definitely not good enough excuses to support the dairy industry for another 2 years.

 If I want to live as a responsible man, I must do something for the species of chicken, buffaloes, cows etc. to repent for my evil doings.
 May be one day when I have enough money I will start an animal sanctuary.
 <br>
 <br>
-<b id="f1">1)</b> In rare cases when there is no vegan option to consume I might eat some food that contain dairy products instead of fasting.
-For example recently when I was in a plane to Canada there were veg and nonveg options.
-In the veg option they included some dairy products in the vegetable pasta and I ate it but I didn't eat yogurt, cheese etc which are direct dairy products.
+<b id="f1">1)</b> In rare cases when there is no vegan option to consume, I might eat some food if only a small fraction of it is made from dairy products instead of fasting, but I still won't consume regular dairy products.
+For example, in the summer of 2022, when I was on a plane to Canada, there were veg and nonveg options.
+In the veg option, they included some dairy products in the vegetable pasta (milk powder), and I ate it but didn't eat yogurt, cheese, etc., which are direct dairy products.
 I think society is more responsible for this than me.<a href="#a1">↩</a>

 <h3 id="comments">{{ site.data.language.comments_headline }}</h3>
 <script src="https://giscus.app/client.js"